Eurobank Ergasias Services and Holdings SA

 How much of Eurobank's waste is recycled or recovered?

 In 2023, Eurobank reported a total waste generation of 1,458 metric tonnes, of which 23.46% was recovered through recycling, reuse, or composting.
-This low recovery rate highlights limited waste diversion and suggests that Eurobank may be relying more heavily on landfill or incineration, underscoring opportunities for stronger resource recovery initiatives.
+This low recovery rate highlights limited waste diversion and suggests that Eurobank may be relying more heavily on landfill or incineration, underscoring opportunities for stronger resource recovery initiatives. a

 Has Eurobank reduced its environmental waste footprint over time?

-Since 2021, Eurobank's total waste generation increased by 24.23%, but declined by 9.3% in the year 2023, suggesting a potential shift toward more efficient material use or the early impact of waste reduction strategies.
+Since 2021, Eurobank's total waste generation increased by 24.23%, but declined by 9.3% in the year 2023, suggesting a potential shift toward more efficient material use or the early impact of waste reduction strategies. a

-Over the same period, Eurobank's waste recovery rate declined by 11.83%, with a further 15.51% drop in 2023, underscoring a weakening in waste diversion performance and a potential drift away from circular waste strategies.
+Over the same period, Eurobank's waste recovery rate declined by 11.83%, with a further 15.51% drop in 2023, underscoring a weakening in waste diversion performance and a potential drift away from circular waste strategies. a

 Overall, Eurobank has historically generated more waste, and although the most recent figures show a drop in output, declining recovery rates suggest that the company’s waste management systems may be weakening or under-resourced.